 Essential to any e-waste teardown exercise is a spudger.
 The thin tool can be used to prise open plastic casing and snap apart electronic parts.
-To see more stuff being taken apart watch the films on the youtube channel. greatrecovery BBC2's documentary series 'Welcome to India' looked at the after dark industry of gold recovery from goldsmith's dust.
-The refinement process involved the addition of mercury to attract the gold then a rub with nitric acid, usually in the palm of the hand to leave a pure nugget.
-Read more on the blog.
+To see more stuff being taken apart have a look at our blog.

+In 2012, BBC2's 'Welcome to India' looked at the lengths that some go to to recover gold; squeezing down tiny drains to collect sludge that contains traces of the metal.
+The refinement process involved adding mercury to attract the gold, before rubbing with nitric acid to leave the pure gold.
+Read more on our blog.